FreedomBen/breakout71/Readme.md

 ## Done

+-
-- categorize and color perks
+- color coded perks (green = noob friendly, red = combo with reset condition)
 - removed : instant_upgrade
 - nerfed : helium : now need to be level 3 to have the same effect of keeping coins up